-Fortunately for Langkawi, former Malaysian Prime Minister Dr. Mahathir Mohamad is from Alor Setar in Kedah State.
+Fortunately for Langkawi tourists and locals, former Malaysian Prime Minister Dr. Mahathir Mohamad is from nearby Alor Setar in Kedah State.
 Therefore, the area benefited from infrastructure investment under his direction which greatly enhanced the touristic appeal of the islands.

-The British gained control of the islands under the Anglo-Siamese Treaty of 1909.
-Therefore, the midpoint between Langkawi Island and Tarutao Island in the Malacca Strait became the boundary between Malaysia and Thailand.
+The British gained control of Langkawi under the Anglo-Siamese Treaty of 1909.
+As a result, the midpoint between Langkawi Island and Tarutao Island in the Malacca Strait became the boundary between Malaysia and Thailand.

 The main island of Langkawi has a distance of approximately 25 kilometers from north to south.
 Therefore, the island is easily circumnavigated by motorbike for those who wish to do so.
 Some of the popular tourist locations on the island include Eagle Square (Dataran Helang), Pantai Cenang, Pantai Tanjung Rhu and Air Terjun Temurun.

-Eagle Square is located in the SE corner of the island in the city of Kuah.
+Eagle Square is located in the SE corner of Langkawi in the city of Kuah.
 In Malay, the colloquial word for eagle is lang and the word for a reddish brown stone is kawi.
 Thus, Langkawi is the “Island of the Brown Eagle”.
-However, the statue is not without controversy.
-Malaysia is a Islamic country and the Quran forbids Muslims from creating anything that takes the form of humans or animals because this is the work of God and not man.
-Therefore, the eagle remains a controversial figure.

-Additionally, from Dataran Helang there are great views into the Malacca Strait.
+Additionally, from Eagle Square there are great views into the Malacca Strait.
 Therefore, the square is a nice place to visit during early evening hours.

 There were mostly locals here when I visited and they are fun to hang around.